|

 ||

-(Switch to see the westbound C&O tour description) WHAT: EXTENDED WEEKEND MOUNTAIN/HYBRID BIKE TOUR 199 miles.
-WHERE: FROSTBURG, MD to GEORGETOWN (Washington, DC) WHEN: Saturday, October 11 Tuesday, October 14, 2008 Pickup at 9:00 a.m.
-Saturday near Georgetown for chartered transport to Frostburg, MD, with optional day 1 afternoon riding on GAP Trail.
-Days 2-4 distances of 60-75 miles, with shuttle options to shorten daily distances.
+WHAT: EXTENDED WEEKEND MOUNTAIN/HYBRID BIKE TOUR 185 - 217 miles.
+WHERE: Cumberland, MD (optionally Deal, PA) to GEORGETOWN (Washington, DC) WHEN: Not scheduled for 2016.
+Custom group tour only.
+Pickup at 5:15 p.m. at BWI airport, and if demand suggests, somewhere near the trip endpoint near Georgetown for transport to Cumberland, MD over-night.
+This accommodates travelers from the west, who arrive on Friday.
+Optional GAP trail ride from Deal, PA to Cumberland early on day 2, then the C&O Canal over the 3-day holiday weekend..
+Daily distances of 60-65 miles, with shuttle options to shorten days.
 WHO: OPEN TRIP.
-Note: For this trip to be run, a minimum of 10 participants must register.
 TERRAIN: Level (see profile elevation map on tour highlights page).
 Packed dirt and crushed stone surface.
 6-8 feet wide.
 Mountain, hybrid or cyclocross bicycles required.
 RATING: Easy.
 The terrain is easy, but the distance on rough surface requires a moderate fitness level.
-You will be traveling slightly downhill, as you quickly descend over 800' in the first 16 miles, then another 8' at each lock, for about 600' elevation drop over the last 184 miles, shown in the profile map above.
-Riding west on the optional riding day will ascend through the Big Savage Tunnel, to the eastern Continental Divide.
-LIMIT: About 30 cyclists.
+You will be traveling slightly downhill, as you quickly descend over 1,700' in the optional first 23 miles, then another 8' at each lock, for about 600' elevation drop over the last 184 miles, shown in the profile map above.
+LIMIT: Minimum 8.
+Limit of 25 cyclists.
+TRIP OVERVIEW

 The Great Allegheny Passage combines several Pennsylvania and Maryland rail trails into a spectacularly scenic route free of traffic through the Western Maryland and Pennsylvania mountains between Pittsburgh and Cumberland.
 With the connection between Frostburg and Cumberland, MD completed in 2006, the GAP extends from the C&O Canal to create a 334 mile trail between Washington, DC and Pittsburgh, PA, and provides eastbound C&O Canal Tour participants with access to some of the most beautiful scenery of the GAP.
 The trail features three tunnels, including the 3,294' Big Savage (the second longest in western Maryland), a crossing of the Mason-Dixon Line (MD-PA border), the Eastern Continental Divide, stunning views of the Cumberland Valley from the trail, and the endpoint of the Western Maryland Scenic Railway, within the first 23 miles.
-Experience these features on the first day, as you enjoy an afternoon of optional riding and sightseeing the quaint town of Frostburg, then ride the route of the Western Maryland Scenic Railway 1,207' downhill in 16 miles to Cumberland the next day, before settling into the C&O Canal towpath.
+Experience these features on the second day, as you enjoy an optional early morning ride down the mountain, through the tunnels, and back to the hotel.
+Ride along the route of the Western Maryland Scenic Railway to start the day, get breakfast, and set off on the C&O Canal towpath.
 Construction began on the Chesapeake and Ohio (C&O) Canal in 1828, the same year as the B&O Railroad was begun.
 The railroad won the race to the west, beating the canal to the Ohio Valley by 8 years, and today, the towpath gives us a glimpse of life in the slow lane-- the water powered canal.
 The 184-mile canal cost $22 million, and includes 74 lift locks, and 11 stone aqueducts over Potomac tributaries.
 The first canal boat to travel end-to-end along the canal did so in 1850, more than 150 years before us.
 The canal was used commercially until 1924 when floods destroyed it for the second time.
 The towpath, although no longer used to transport tobacco, furs, iron ore, and other goods, is currently maintained as a National Park with trip highlights including historic Harpers Ferry, Kilian’s Cave (and others), and the Paw Paw tunnel.
 The ride into Cumberland is spectacular, as the trees open to a wide mountain valley.
 Spring rides offer nice views through budding hardwood forests to the Potomac River.
 Summer offers a shade canopy from typically hot temperatures, and fall trips offer cooler temperatures with stunning views of hardwood forests normally reaching peak color in the second week of October.
 All year long, there are breathtaking vistas of the Cumberland Valley from the GAP trail, and the raging Great Falls of the Potomac River along the C&O Canal, as well as serene, peaceful moments along quiet stretches of the river.

 ||